 There are hundreds of methods to proof The Pythagorean theorem.
 According to the book "The Pythagorean Proposition" written by Elisha Scott Loomis, it mentions a total of 367 ways to prove it.
 Among them, the most intuitive and simplest is the graphical proof method.

-proof: Draw a square with side length $a + b$.
+proof: Draw a square with side length a+b.
 Inside this square, draw four copies of the right triangle, forming a square with side length c inside the larger square.

 The area of the larger square can be computed in two ways: by applying the area formula to the larger square or by adding the area of the smaller square to the area of the four triangles.
 Thus, it must be true that